Exploration

 Regional exploration

-We plan to spend about $13 million on diamond drilling and target generation geophysical surveys on our core regional projects in Saskatchewan in 2024.
+We plan to spend approximately $12 million on diamond drilling and target generation geophysical surveys on our core regional projects in Saskatchewan, in 2025.

 Caution about Forward-Looking Information